gravitational/gravity/docs/5.x/terraform.md

 * `public_advertise_addr` - Endpoint used by the Ops Center UI and CLI tools such as `tele` and `tsh`.
 * `agents_advertise_addr` - (Optional) Endpoint used by remote clusters to connect to Ops Center as a trusted cluster.

-## telekube_oidc
+## gravityenterprise_oidc
-A telekube cluster can be configured to use Open ID connect as an identity provider and authenticate users.
+A gravity enterprise cluster can be configured to use Open ID connect as an identity provider and authenticate users.

 ### Example Usage
 ```
-resource "telekube_oidc" "test" {
+resource "gravityenterprise_oidc" "test" {
   name = "auth0"
   redirect_url = "https://example.com/portalapi/v1/oidc/callback"
   client_id = "1234"